College of Letters and Sciences

 8. We offer certificates in Gerontology, School Social Work, and Substance Abuse Counseling

-1. Preparing students through coursework and advising to advance their knowledge, develop strong professional values and ethics, and be able to apply a range of prevention and intervention methods.
+Prepare students through coursework and advising to advance knowledge, develop professional values and ethics, and be able to apply a range of prevention and intervention methods

-3. Partnering students within a framework of community engagement to accomplish mutual goals.
+Partner students within a framework of community engagement to accomplish mutual goals

-4. Providing students with opportunities to work in partnership with faculty who are actively engaged in practice, service, and research.
+Provide students with opportunities to work with faculty who are actively engaged in practice, service, and research

 Alumni Spotlight